-The oldest short film event in France, outdoors since 1978
+The oldest short film festival in France, open-air since 1978

 Born in 1978 from the desire to freely and freely broadcast short films outdoors, the Festival du Film court en plein air de Grenoble is the oldest event dedicated to the short format in France.
 Organized every year at the end of June by the Cinémathèque de Grenoble, it celebrates international contemporary film creation in a unique setting: nocturnal outdoor screenings in the Jardin de Ville, at the foot of the Bastille, and indoor screenings at the Cinéma Juliet Berto, in the heart of Grenoble's historic center.